Build Winning Teams with iMocha

 Founded In: 2016

 gnowbe is a performance enablement platform with a comprehensive range of enterprise-ready capabilities that links strategy, operations, and personnel.
 It also offers a course library and a selection of templates to create a more personalized course.
-The other features of this platform include deployment, planned sessions, rapid curation of accessible multimedia choices, gamification, offline access, and push alerts.
+The other features of this L&D platform include deployment, planned sessions, rapid curation of accessible multimedia choices, gamification, offline access, and push alerts.

 Pros